testinnplayin/wtd-pwa-test/README.md

 Once connection to the database is confirmed, there should also be a message saying that the server is listening.

-Visit https://localhost:3000 to hit the index page if on the local machine.
+On the local machine, visit https://localhost:{port} where {port} is whatever port the tester has chosen to put his server on.
 If not, visit the page at the public TCP/IP address mentioned above on the phone, assuming the phone is on the same internet box/router.
 This has not been set up for using a phone on a cellular network.

 [Top](Toc)